 He was chairman of the school’s American Indian society and invited me to a Pow Wow one night.
 Here’s a teepee in the Apache showgrounds.

-At school the American Indian society presented me with beautiful gifts.
+At school the American Indian society presented me with beautiful gifts after some dancing displays.
+They even let me join in on one!
 Debbie Pahdapony Grey does the honours:

 Oklahoma was Indian Territory before we whites went back on our word and stole it from them.
 There’s a lot of sad Indian history about.
 Read something about it here.